vegagame/amp.dev/pages/content/amp-dev/documentation/components/reference/amp-layout@id.md

+---
+$category@: layout
+teaser:
+  text: >-
+    The amp-layout` component allows you to apply aspect-ratio based responsive layouts to any element.
+The `amp-layout` component works similarly to the layout.
+$title: amp-layout
+---
 <!--- Reformatted by Reftar! for AMP (go/reftar) on 2019-06-13 -->
 <!---
        Copyright 2016 The AMP HTML Authors.
 All Rights Reserved.